6 Things to Know About Queen Anne Houses

 What are the architectural hallmarks of these stunning Victorian-era homes, and what kinds of renovations might you be in store for if you buy one?

-A number of architectural styles are associated with the reign of British monarchy, but few compare to the impressive nature of the Queen Anne style that swept through America at the turn of the 19th Century.
-With their fanciful fairytale design and decorative excess, these homes—which dominated construction from around 1880 to 1910, have an undeniably regal air.
+A number of architectural styles are associated with the reign of the British monarchy, but few compare to the impressive nature of the Queen Anne style that swept through America at the turn of the 19th Century.
+With their fanciful fairytale design and decorative detailing, these homes, most of which were constructed between 1880 to 1910, have an undeniably regal air.

 RELATED: 18 Victorian Homes We Love

 Has it always been your dream to own a Queen Anne house (and take on the often necessary restoration)?
 Whether you’re a potential buyer or you simply wish to learn more about this romantic architectural design, there’s a lot to learn about these century-old beauties.
 Ahead, learn how this architectural style came to be, and why you should think carefully before committing to purchase one of these majestic homes.

 1. Queen Anne architecture originated in Great Britain in the 18th century.

 Anne Stuart, Queen of Great Britain from 1702 to 1714, reigned during a time of European growth and expansion when aristocrats and wealthy landowners built impressive homes.
 Except for the large footprint, however, houses associated with the British Queen Anne period were rather plain, having little in common with the ornate style of the American Queen Anne house that developed later.
 The most distinct feature of the British style was bilateral symmetry—meaning if you divided the house down the middle, both halves would be mirror images of one another.

 With its masonry façade and towering symmetrical design, one of the best remaining examples of the British style is Winslow Hall, located in Buckinghamshire, England.
 Additional hallmarks of British Queen Anne architecture include: